pauldatta/zsh-ask-azure-openai/README.md

-# zsh-ask
+# zsh-ask-azure-openai

-A lightweight Zsh plugin serves as a ChatGPT API frontend, enabling you to interact with ChatGPT directly from the `Zsh` shell using only `cURL` and `jq`.
+A lightweight Zsh plugin that serves as a ChatGPT API frontend, enabling you to interact with ChatGPT directly from the `Zsh` shell using only `cURL` and `jq`.

 ![Screenshot 0.0.2-beta.png](images/0.0.2-beta.png) ![Screenshot ask-code](images/ask-code.png)